 Facile comparisons can be purchased in bulk at Ned’s Facile Comparison Shack off Route 66 in Springfield, IL.

-Bill Gates founded a company that revolutionized computing with low-cost software on low-cast hardware…
+Bill Gates founded a company that revolutionized computing with low-cost software on low-cost hardware…

 YES, THAT SOUNDS JUST LIKE APPLE.